Using Apptainer Containers¶

 Note

-The process of creating a Singularity Image File from a definition file will often take a significant amount of trial and error.
+The process of building a container from a definition file will often take a significant amount of trial and error.
 Be patient and persistent.
-Explore Singularity container interactively using singularity shell
+Explore Apptainer container interactively using apptainer shell on each of the image files you create to open your environment and confirm whether you can load your software/packages of interest.

-.
+It is often helpful to explore an Apptainer container's environment interactively, especially when creating or testing a container image.
 For example, this allows you to see what software is available inside the container.
 You can also refer to the container's information on Docker Hub if it was built from a Docker image.

 To launch an interactive shell within the container, run:

-singularity shell <container>
+apptainer shell <container>

-flag allowing the container to access GPU resources if available:
+For GPU-enabled containers, add --nv flag allowing the container to access GPU resources if available:

-singularity shell --nv <container>
+apptainer shell --nv <container>

-This command opens a shell inside the <container>
+This command opens a shell inside the <container>.

-Running commands inside a Singularity container¶
+Running commands inside an Apptainer container¶

 To run a specific command inside a container:

-singularity exec <container> <command>
+apptainer exec <container> <command>

-For example, to execute command python script.py
+For example, to execute command python script.py inside the tensorflow.sif container:

-singularity exec tensorflow.sif python script.py
+apptainer exec tensorflow.sif python script.py

 Directory binding¶

-You can make additional directories available in the container using the --bind
+You can make additional directories available in the container using the --bind option as follows:

-singularity exec --bind <host_directory>:<container_directory> <container> <command>
+apptainer exec --bind <host_directory>:<container_directory> <container> <command>

-directory on your host machine to be available (mounted as /input
+For example, if you want your project_data/ directory on your host machine to be available (mounted as /input) within the container, use:

-singularity exec --bind project_data/:/input tensorflow.sif bash
+apptainer exec --bind project_data/:/input tensorflow.sif bash

-This command starts a bash shell inside the container, and ensures that /input
+This command starts a bash shell inside the container, and ensures that /input directory inside the container mirrors the contents of project_data/ from your host machine.

-Singularity cache¶
+Apptainer cache¶

-folder may fill up with data due to the Singularity cache storing reference files from the build process.
+If you frequently build containers, your $HOME folder may fill up with data due to the Apptainer cache storing reference files from the build process.

 Cleaning the cache¶